CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 -----------
 ```

 4. One analogRead() takes 111.987us, giving a sampling frequency of 1 / 0.000111987 = ~8930Hz.
 8930Hz / 256 = 34.9Hz.
 This means our bins are sensible, but off by ~15Hz.
-This could be because of variance in the time taken to run analogRead() or because FFT algorithm has limited precision.
+This is likely due to the extra clock cycles it takes to run our for-loop.
+But could also be because of variance in the time taken to run analogRead() (if, for example, other interrupts happen during execution), or because the FFT algorithm has limited precision.

 #### Testing the Microphone